 The unified design paradigm has changed the way designers and engineers collaborate to build new electronics.
 A unified design platform integrates all your design, analysis, component management, data management, and supply chain tools into a single program.
 Everything is accessible within one piece of software, and you won’t have to jump back and forth between multiple programs with different workflows.

-A unified design environment enforces a formal and consistent design release process, documentation format, and library structure.
+A unified design environment enforces a formal and consistent design release process, documentation format, and structure.
 ECO and other documentation generation processes ensure that decisions made regarding changes to a single design are properly communicated to team members, ensuring that everyone on the design team is aware of the status of a current design.

 These features also ensure that data remains consistent across multiple designs.
 Maintaining schematic and component data in a formal structure and centralized database ensures that your data is accessible across designs and can be easily imported into new projects.
 This consistent structure within a single program ensures that your design, documentation, and analysis features can seamlessly access and use your design data.